Tuesday, 12 November 2024

 It also demands that aged care providers must consult with a substitute decision-maker when preparing, reviewing or revising the use of restrictive practices.
 The key word in there is ‘preparing’.
 Consider the scenario where you have a loved one in an aged care residence and you can see them declining.
 I am actually going through this at the moment with my own mother.
 You can then have that discussion with the aged care provider around the appropriate levels of action that need to be taken should your loved one need protection from themselves or should your loved one, God forbid, need to be halted for the protection of other people.

 That is a very important element of this bill, I think – that you can actually put those safeguards in place prior to them being needed when you can see the deterioration mentally of your loved one.
 Providers must also allow substitute decision-makers to consider the giving of consent without coercion and without being put under duress, as should be the case.
-Independent advocacy support services – and we have some wonderful people in our communities who offer up their time as independent advocates – can also provide advice and provide supports to substitute decision-makers to help them come to the decisions they need to come to in the care of their loved ones.
+Independent advocacy support services – and we have some wonderful people in our communities who offer up their time as independent advocates – can also provide advice and supports to substitute decision-makers to help them come to the decisions they need to come to in the care of their loved ones.

 Existing behavioural support plans consented to at the time of the commencement of this bill – and again, it will come into effect in July next year – will still be considered valid, so if you have done that work with your aged care facility on behalf of your loved one, that plan does not need to be redone because of this legislation; it will sit on the table and it will still be considered alive and eligible.
 The arrangements around support plans I can certainly relate to.
-I just went through this process earlier this year with my darling 98-year-old mother, who is currently in the nursing home in Bairnsdale, and sadly I and my six siblings are seeing our dear mother gradually deteriorate in relation to her ability to make decisions on her own behalf and her ability to be rational about that.
+I just went through this process earlier this year with my darling 98-year-old mother, who is currently in a nursing home in Bairnsdale.
+Sadly, I and my six siblings are seeing our dear mother gradually deteriorate in relation to her ability to make decisions on her own behalf and her ability to be rational about that.
 It is not great, but I am thankful for many things.
 While she is deteriorating in that area, my lovely mother is in no pain and at 98 years old is still enjoying a laugh and recognises us all, which is a terrific thing.
-But when reading through this legislation around these behavioural support plans, it resonated with me because of the personal experience of earlier this year.
+But when reading through this legislation around these behavioural support plans, it resonated with me because of my personal experience earlier this year.
 I could certainly relate to that.
 Whilst I have the utmost respect for the staff in the nursing home where my darling mother is, it was a good exercise to be able to go through to put in place the processes that I feel comfortable with and my siblings feel comfortable with and that we think she will be comfortable with should, God forbid, ever that time arrive where she does need to have her movement, which is what it would likely be, restricted.

 Although this bill is solely about the process of appointing a substitute decision-maker on restrictive practices and not the restrictive practices themselves, I think it is worth just putting on the record a brief summary of some of the restrictive practices in place in their recognised forms.
-When we talk about restrictive practices on our seniors, there are generally five areas.
+When we talk about restrictive practices for our seniors, there are generally five areas.
 The first one of those is chemical restraint.
 This is the most common form, and it basically involves the administration of medicines.
 It involves the administration of antidepressants and antipsychotics.
 It does not include medications for mental health disorders that are treated separately.
 They are generally medications that are used for the calming of one of our aged care residents who has become agitated.

 The second one is environmental constraint, and this might involve restrictions around movement to a particular place or a particular area.
 For example, with a client who has maybe been a chef all their life and has a tendency to go to the meal preparation area, for their own safety you might need to keep them out of that area.
 You might need to keep tradies out of the maintenance areas where all the tools are stored.
-I had an interesting situation with an elderly friend of mine who spent all his life on the tools and continually wanted to get into the toolshed at the Paynesville nursing home because he thought he was at work, and unfortunately, restrictive practices had to be applied to keep him out of that toolshed.
+I had an interesting situation with an elderly friend of mine who spent all his life on the tools and continually wanted to get into the toolshed at the Paynesville nursing home because he thought he was at work; unfortunately, restrictive practices had to be applied to keep him out of that toolshed.
 Environmental restraint is the second one.

 The third one is mechanical restraint, and this looks at things like bedrails, to stop people falling out of bed, and restrictive clothing.
 It might be strapping on one part of the body if a person is self-harming or continually touching a particular part of their body.
 It can also be used to restrict a part of the body to administer medications that might be required under chemical constraints, which we have already covered off.

-The fourth area is physical constraint, and this can include physically restraining a person from going to an area, should they not be going for safety reasons, or restraining a person to administer required medications.
+The fourth area is physical constraint, and this can include physically restraining a person from going to an area they should not be going to, for safety reasons, or restraining a person to administer required medications.
 And the last area is seclusion, and this is perhaps the most extreme form of restrictive practices, because ‘seclusion’ is basically a nice way of saying ‘solitary confinement’.
 I am pleased to read in the second-reading speech on this bill that it clearly states that this is never to be used as a punishment and only ever as a last resort when safety comes into question.
 Of course that is one of the areas where we have the most conjecture.

 Deficiencies in regulation of restrictive practices have been identified as a significant human rights issue here in Australia, and there is a stronger and more effective regulatory framework to control their use and practices as a priority.
 That will predominantly sit at the federal level, as I have discussed.
 This bill will certainly help with providing another level of oversight, but it will not be the complete answer to all the issues that were raised in the royal commission.
 It will assist, as I said, as an additional level of oversight, but obviously we need greater oversight over those perpetrators who do the wrong thing when they are presented with that opportunity.
-There cannot be a more horrible, I do not think, form of abuse than abuse against our senior citizens who can no longer defend themselves.
+I think there cannot be a more horrible form of abuse than abuse against our senior citizens who can no longer defend themselves.
 When you see some of that footage of what has occurred, it is absolutely abhorrent, so the more that we can do the better.
 Again, that is one of the reasons we are supporting this bill.

 Restrictive practices should be about respecting and supporting people’s rights, their dignity and indeed their autonomy, and the frameworks we have put in place should provide clarity about the circumstances in which care and treatment can be authorised.
-In line with this, the royal commission recommended the use of restrictive practices must be based on an assessment by an independent expert, which we agree with.
+In line with this, the royal commission recommended that the use of restrictive practices must be based on an assessment by an independent expert, which we agree with.
 It also said it should be subject to ongoing monitoring and reporting, with the behaviour support plan lodged with the quality regulator.
-As we have said, restrictive practices should only be used when alternatives fail and to meet a person’s needs and ensure the safety of them and other residents.
+As we have said, restrictive practices should only be used when alternatives fail and to meet a person’s needs and ensure their safety and that of other residents.
 Any exception that applies, if a restrictive practice is necessary in an emergency, should only apply for the shortest possible period of time.
 Again, we still need other levels of oversight, primarily introduced at the federal level.
-I would love to see harsher penalties involved for those perpetrators of these horrendous crimes, but that would be a matter for other legislation and not for this.
+I would love to see harsher penalties for the perpetrators of these horrendous crimes, but that would be a matter for other legislation and not for this.

 Restrictive practices can be a contentious issue, and as we strive towards better safeguards, this is not the only area.
 We also had the mental health royal commission.
 Recommendation 54 calls on the state government to end seclusion and restraint in mental health and wellbeing services.
-The findings of this royal commission into mental health were tabled three and a half years ago, yet we have seen little solid action on this recommendation to date, so we would hope that at some stage in the future that is forthcoming as well.
+The findings of this royal commission into mental health were tabled 3½ years ago, yet we have seen little solid action on this recommendation to date, so we would hope that at some stage in the future that is forthcoming as well.
 I will finish my contribution by thanking all the aged care providers, who do do an amazing job.
 I know much of my speech has been about those who do the wrong thing, but I certainly want to stress that the vast majority, the many loving people who work in our aged care sector, do a fantastic job.
 This is not aimed at them.
 I restate that we support this bill.

 Sarah CONNOLLY (Laverton) (15:25): I too rise to speak on the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024.
-This is a really important bill, and I really wish that my mum was able to sit here today in the chamber, because my mum was an aged care worker for the better part of a decade, much later in her career just before retirement.
+This is a really important bill, and I really wish that my mum was able to sit here today in the chamber, because my mum was an aged care worker for the better part of a decade, much later in her career, just before retirement.
 Mum had a lot to say about being an aged care worker and the type of care and compassion that she provided to people in the late stages of their lives and indeed to folks who had dementia, like my grandma, who was in an aged care facility, and what that was like, having cared many, many years prior for my grandma, who got dementia later in her life.
 Mum went on and had a career change as an aged care worker working in a dementia unit – how difficult and taxing that was on my mum.
-Mum had a lot to say, particularly during COVID, about how tough it was to be an aged care worker and – I am sure she would not mind me saying this, because she is not here in the chamber – being a woman in her early 60s, a very youthful early 60s, what that was like having to care for people, particularly in a dementia ward during that time wearing the full PPE gear, and the reaction of people who had dementia and Alzheimer’s towards that.
+Mum had a lot to say, particularly during COVID, about how tough it was to be an aged care worker and – I am sure she would not mind me saying this, because she is not here in the chamber – be a woman in her early 60s, a very youthful early 60s, and what it was like having to care for people, particularly in a dementia ward during that time wearing the full PPE gear, and the reaction of people who had dementia and Alzheimer’s towards that.
 It was a really difficult time.

 My mum had a lot to say about the neglect of the aged care sector while it was under a federal Liberal government for nine to 10 years and what that was like.
 My mum really welcomed a federal Labor government coming into power a couple of years ago, in particular the federal minister the Honourable Anika Wells doing an absolute power of well-overdue work in this sector.
 I know this bill is not entirely attributed to that, but indeed we are here making changes, really important changes, to help protect really vulnerable elderly Victorians in the later stage of their lives whilst also ensuring that aged care workers have the support and the protections in place that they need to perform a really important job.

 I do want to put on record that my mum worked for Bupa and the way in which she was treated as an aged care worker and the way they treated their aged care workers in northern New South Wales.
 Mum talked to me on a daily basis, and I was reminded of one of the most appalling practices and the absolute disregard for their workers, and this is why it is so important to respect these workers.
 It led every single day to my mum getting multiple texts because they were unable to get people to turn up for work.
 People took sick leave and mental health leave or just did not turn up to work because they were treated so poorly as part of that aged care facility.
-I do hope now that my mum has retired – she had to retire early because she could not take it any longer, how she was treated – that she can see it is a really important, caring, frontline profession looking after very vulnerable Australians.
+I do hope now that my mum has retired – she had to retire early because she could not take how she was treated any longer – she can see it is a really important, caring, frontline profession looking after very vulnerable Australians.
 She could not believe the way in which she was treated.

 But I digress.
 That is not wholly what this bill is about, but I do think it is really important, like the previous speaker said, to acknowledge the extraordinary work and the compassion and the care that aged care workers give to our senior and vulnerable Australians and Victorians.
 Quite often they are our mums and dads.
 It may well one day be us ending up there.
-That is why there has been an imperative and an urgency here in this country since the federal Albanese Labor government came to power to go and absolutely overhaul this industry and some of the practices that have taken place.
+That is why there has been an imperative and an urgency here in this country since the federal Albanese Labor government came to power to absolutely overhaul this industry and some of the practices that have taken place.

-The main purpose of this bill is to bring out legislation in line with the requirements of the Commonwealth’s Aged Care Act 1997 and establish a hierarchy of decision-makers who will be able, most importantly, to act in Victoria as restrictive practice substitutes.
+The main purpose of this bill is to bring our legislation in line with the requirements of the Commonwealth’s Aged Care Act 1997 and establish a hierarchy of decision-makers who will be able, most importantly, to act in Victoria as restrictive practice substitutes.

 It is about making sure that when it comes to making those really big decisions about aged care residents, our centres have an order of people to go through to make those decisions.
 It is about ensuring that older people have as much autonomy as possible about the decisions that directly concern them.
 As my mum and dad get older and my in-laws get older they talk to me about the importance of still having that autonomy and that fierce independence of not only decisions that they are making about themselves, including where they will live as they get older, but also the ability to stay at home and be able to look after themselves into the much later years in their life.
 Autonomy and independence really matter to people.